Yinkawrite/louisteo9/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning & AI
+- ⚡ Fun fact: full time oil & gas engineer who loves to play with data and explore the wonder of AI
+- 📫 How to reach me:

 <!--
 **louisteo9/louisteo9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.